-openapi-processor is a small framework that converts an OpenAPI yaml (or json) descriptions to a target format.
+openapi-processor is a small framework that converts an OpenAPI 3.2, 3.1 or 3.0 YAML (or JSON) descriptions to a target format.
 The primary target is Java code.
-It generates interfaces and DTOs (pojos or records) based on the API and you implement the interfaces in your controllers.
+It generates interfaces and DTOs (POJOs or Records) based on the API, and you implement the interfaces in your controllers.

 The target programming language is Java, which makes the generated code usable from most JVM languages.